acl-sigur/acl-sigur.github.io/iwclul2025.md

 - Flammie Pirinen, UiT The Arctic University of Norway

-**In case of questions, you can send an email to lev.kharlashkin@metropolia.fi or eiaki.morooka@metropolia.fi**
+**In case of questions, you can send an email to lev.kharlashkin@metropolia.fi or aki.morooka@metropolia.fi**

 ## Program committee